tsalzer/pwmake/README.md

 ## What would you need?

-Probably a Go compiler.
-On an Ubuntu system, you can install one using
+Go, of course.
+However, the simple way to just yell

-	sudo apt-get install golang
+	# sudo apt-get install golang

-This should work on any modern Debian-derived systems.
-If not, go to http://golang.org/ and download a Go distribution for your system.
+on a Debian-derived system will probably deploy just a very old and outdated version of Go to your system.
+So: *Don't Do That!* In fact, if you have done so before, either uninstall the distributions Go with

+    # sudo apt-get remove golang golang-go

+or just don't use it.
+Deploy the Go version from https://golang.org/dl/ for your system, and make sure to use that version by prefixing it to your path:

+    # export GOROOT=/usr/local/go
+    # export PATH=/usr/local/go/bin/go:$PATH
+    # which go
+    /usr/local/go/bin/go

 For the time being, you should have a working make or rake installed to start building, but since Go comes with its own build system, you